 How Hepatitis C is Contracted

-Before 1992 when there was tested of the blood supply, this virus was transmitted through blood transfusion, dialysis, organ transplantation and can even be transmitted by attending a dentist who do not properly sterilization methods.
+Before 1992 when there was no tested of the public blood supply.
+This virus was transmitted through blood transfusion, dialysis, organ transplantation.
+It is also transmitted by improperly sterilized equipment in dentist, hospitals and even nail salons.
 People with weakened immune systems are more likely to contract the virus.

 Symptoms can be subtle and thus overlooked as a cold the flu or general malaise.
 The best way to determine if you have contracted this disease is through a blood test.
 Some of the symptoms are:

 - Light colored stool

 One of the prescribed methods of treatment of Hep C is Interferon.
 It was taken by injection and had to be taken 3 times a week.
 Now they have found something more effective by adding polyethylene glycol to interferon, and is only taken once a week.

 A standard treatment for hepatitis C is pegylated interferon plus ribavirin.
 Pegylation is the process of allowing a drug to remain the blood longer.
 It is the treatment that has been found most effective in most patients.

 There is also rebetron with ribavirin which is taken in capsule form and is more effective than interferon alone and does not have to be taken as long.
 The success of treatment also depends on the geno-type of the virus.